 - Materials: Whiteboard and Expo marker

-First, assign one half of the classroom as Xs and the other half as Os.
-The goal is simple: get three in a row before the opposing team does.
-I sketch 4-5 tic-tac-toe boards and explain to students that after their table finishes two problems, one person from their table can place an X or an O.
+First, assign one half of the classroom as Xs and the other half Os.
+The goal is simple: get 3 in a row before the opposing team does.
+I sketch 4 to 5 tic-tac-toe boards on the whiteboard and explain to students that after their table finishes an allotted number of problems, one person from their table can place an X or an O.

 To set it up, you need to either draw a number line on the board or project one on a whiteboard.
-This easy math activity is fashioned much like tic-tac-toe.
-Students have to complete a few problems with the criteria for success that I have explained; then, as tables finish the allotted number of problems, I check their work and tell them to “make a move.”
+This activity is fashioned much like tic-tac-toe.
+Students have to complete a few problems with the criteria for success that I have explained, then as tables finish the allotted number of problems, I check their work and tell them to ‘make a move.’

-The two magnets begin at 0.
+The 2 magnets begin at 0.
 As students make a move, they can choose to move their team’s magnet in the positive direction two spaces or they can move the opposing team’s magnet one space in the negative direction.
-Whichever team has their magnet at a greater value by the time the timer goes off wins.
+Whichever team has their magnet at a greater value by the time the timer goes off, wins.

 Cover tables with brightly colored butcher paper.
 Then, provide various markers to students.
 Project math problems on the board, and have students complete problems grafitti style on the paper.
 This allows students to feel like they are doing something really special when actually all they are doing is math!
 Who am I kidding?
 Math is really special!
 Butcher paper is almost always readily in stock in the teacher work room, which makes this an inexpensive easy math activity too!

 Many of my students will write larger since they have lots more space, and many will even incorporate colors into their strategies.
 It also makes checking work easier because you can see it by just walking by.
 To be honest, I have not done this activity in my classroom, but my fellow math teacher (shout out Ms. Henry!) has had success, so I plan to try it ASAP.
 She used it during independent practice to prepare for STAAR.

 6. Digital Activities